support-khomp/chirpstack-docker/README.md

 ## Configuration

-This setup is pre-configured for all regions.
-You can either connect a ChirpStack Gateway Bridge instance (v3.14.0+) to the MQTT broker (port 1883) or connect a Semtech UDP Packet Forwarder.
-Please note that:

-* You must prefix the MQTT topic with the region Please see the region configuration files in the `configuration/chirpstack` for a list of topic prefixes (e.g. eu868, us915_0, au915, as923_2, ...).
-* The protobuf marshaler is configured.
+This setup is pre-configured for **AU915** region.

-This setup also comes with a ChirpStack Gateway Bridge instance which is configured to the eu868 topic prefix.
-You can connect your UDP packet-forwarder based gateway to port 1700.
+This setup comes with a ChirpStack Gateway Bridge instance which is configured to the au915 topic prefix.
+You can connect your **ITG 200** UDP packet-forwarder based gateway to **port 1700**.

 # Data persistence